gregoryguillou/terraform-api/docs/CONTRIBUTING.md

-# Contribute to Deck
+# Contribute to Terraform-deck

 ## Your support is welcome

-There are many ways to contribute to `Deck` before you want to contribute to its code:
+There are many ways to contribute to `Terraform-deck`:

 - Try it, review the documentation and, if you have any problem, open an issue on the project